 openvpn --config ./user1.ovpn

 At the same time, I also logged into the Pi, “tailing” the log file.
-Idea being: so I can catch any server errors.
+This is so I can catch any server errors as they occur immediately.
 Use this command to tail the log file:

 tail -f /var/log/openvpn.log